chatwoot/docs/docs/product/others/faq.md

 ## How can I customise the Chatwoot Branding ?

 In `Community Edition` of Chatwoot, you can customise the branding by modifying the source code.
-In `Enterprise Edition` of Chatwoot, Whitelabeling is available as a premium feature as a part of Paid Plans.
+In `Enterprise Edition` of Chatwoot, Custom Branding is available as a premium feature as a part of the paid plans.